This is the multi-page printable view of this section. Click here to print.

 DevOps Console

-It supports the tools necessary for application development and build/deployment in an integrated manner, making it easy to manage project configuration and build/deployment.
+It provides integrated support for the tools required for application development and build/deployment, allowing easy management of project configuration and build/deployment.

 Dev.
 Starter

-It is an application template that provides not only sample code reflecting development standards, but also templates necessary for build/deployment.
+It is an application template that provides not only sample code reflecting development standards but also integrated templates required for build and deployment.

 IDP(ID Provider)